wtheisen/TerminusBrowser/README.md

 Development on commandChan is active and on-going.
-If there are any features you want or you're just interested in joining in the discussion the dev team is most active on [#commandChan on the Freenode IRC server](ircs://irc.freenode.net:6697/#commandChan)
+If there are any features you want or you're just interested in joining in the discussion the dev team is most active on #commandChan on the Freenode IRC server: ircs://irc.freenode.net:6697/#commandChan

 ## TODO List <a name="todoList"></a>